rocketpoolgmc/rocketpool-gmc/meta/bounty-definition-template.md

 ## Further Notes
 Anything you think that would be beneficial for a bounty hunter to know when working on this bounty.
 Maybe be divided into subsections as needed.

+## Verification
+Who is expected to verify that the work delivered meets the relevant milestones?
+This person or group must have agreed to do this in advance of this definition being published.
+This person or group should have any relevant skillsets needed to properly verify the bounty work.

 ## Resources
 Links to repositories, web pages, forum discussions, etc. Anything that the bounty hunter may be able to use to do a better job on the bounty work.